RedisGrafana/grafana-redis-explorer/.github/ISSUE_TEMPLATE/a_question.md

 ---

 name: Question 🤔
-about: Usage question or discussion about Redis Explorer plug-in for Grafana.
+about: Usage question or discussion about Redis Explorer plugin for Grafana.
 title: ''
 labels: 'kind/question'
 assignees: ''